laurivosandi/certidude/README.rst

 Certidude can set up certificate authority relatively easily.
-Following will set up certificate authority in ``/var/lib/certidude/hostname.domain.tld``, configure gunicorn service for your platform, nginx in ``/etc/nginx/sites-available/certidude.conf``, cronjobs in ``/etc/cron.hourly/certidude`` and much more:
+Following will set up certificate authority in ``/var/lib/certidude/hostname.domain.tld``, configure systemd service for your platform, nginx in ``/etc/nginx/sites-available/certidude.conf``, cronjobs in ``/etc/cron.hourly/certidude`` and much more: